byteflowjs/rcpack/README.md

 This package provides a collection of reasonable default prettier, eslint files for fast-paced JS development.

-## Requirement
+## Pre-requisite

-Make sure you have the VSCode extensions *ESLint* and *Prettier* installed.
+Make sure you have the following VSCode extensions installed:

-## Automatically Install
+- ESLint
+- Prettier

+## Option 1: Auto-install

-This installs the package as a dev dependency, and creates the necessary `eslint` and `prettier` rc files in the root directory.
+This installs the package as a dev dependency, and creates the necessary `eslint` and `prettier` rc files in the root directory automatically for you.
 ```
-npm i -D @byteflowjs/rcpack && npx rcpack generate
+npm i -D @byteflowjs/rcpack && npx rcpack create
 ```

 If you want to delete these files.